Valerioageno/tuono/README.md

 Tuono (Italian word for "thunder", pronounced /2 Oh No/).
 Why Tuono?
 Just a badass name.

+> If you want to see how this project actually works check the [tutorial](https://github.com/Valerioageno/tuono/blob/main/docs/tutorial.md) page.

 ## Introduction

 NodeJs/Deno/Bun are the only tools that make a React app fullstack right? (no)